awslabs/graphstorm/docs/source/tutorials/quick-start.rst

         ...
     |- epoch-9

-In a **signle** AWS g4dn.12xlarge instance, it takes around 8 seconds to finish one training and evaluation epoch by using **1 GPU**.
+In a single AWS g4dn.12xlarge instance, it takes around 8 seconds to finish one training and evaluation epoch by using **1 GPU**.

 Launch inference
 ----------------
-The output log of the training command also show which epoch achieve the best performance on the validation node set.
-Users can use saved model in this best performance epoch, e.g., epoch-7, to do the  inference.
+The output log of the training command also show which epoch achieves the best performance on the validation set.
+Users can use the saved model in this best performance epoch, e.g., epoch-7, to do inference.

 The inference command is: